openvinotoolkit/openvino/docs/install_guides/installing-model-dev-tools.md

 .. tab:: Python

-   To install OpenVINO Development Tools into the existing environment with the deep learning framework used for the model training, run the following command:
+   To install OpenVINO Development Tools into an existing environment with the deep learning framework used for the model training, run the following command:

    .. code-block:: sh